Shoresh613/rocm-strix-halo/README.md

 sudo update-grub
 ```

-After reboot, confirm with
+After reboot, confirm that the correct kernel is in use:

 ```bash
 uname -r
 ```

-that the correct kernel is in use.

 ## Install ROCm